 Image by Alina Vilchenko

 When it comes to setting goals, many of us tend to start from a clean slate each year, and sometimes we end up rewriting the same goals.
-For 2022, take a step back and reflect on the past year before listing resolutions.
+For the new year, take a step back and reflect on the past year before listing resolutions.
 After all, as popular leadership coach John C. Maxwell did say, “Experience is not the best teacher, evaluated experience is.”
 To plot your past year, jot down some of these points:

 Major wins: Colour coordinate your significant wins and categorise them according to sections.